techmatlock/get-subreddits/README.md

 # Get Subreddits

 ## Description
-Python script to fetch all your subreddits you're subscribed to and convert them to a list.
+Python script to fetch all your subreddits you're subscribed to and add them to a list.

 ## Demo